samnooij/shell-genomics/lessons/02_searching_files.md

      grep NNNNNNNNNN SRR098026.fastq

 We get back a lot of lines.
-What is we want to see the whole fastq record for each of these read.
+We want to see the whole fastq record for each of these read.
-We can use the '-B' argument for grep to return the matched line plus one before (-B 1) and two lines after (-A 2).
-Since each record is four lines and the last second is the sequence, this should give the whole record.
+We can use the '-B' argument for grep to return the matched line plus one before (-B1) and two lines after (-A2).
+Since each record is four lines and the second is the sequence, this should give the whole record.

     grep -B1 -A2 NNNNNNNNNN SRR098026.fastq